Vivekgirhare/Axialis/README.md

 - Screenshort

 ## Description
-- This a Internship project by Sparks Foundation.
+- This a Internship project by Axialis.
 - This project is built on HTML/CSS, Bootstrap, PHP and MySQL.
 - Details of Customers are maintained as `Name`, `Email`, `Amount` are fields.
 - Transaction is done through PDO, If some Error occured while Transaction changes made to table is Rollback(Reverted).